 As a rule, disability insurance does not take into consideration the cost of living.
 A Cost of Living Adjustment (COLA) rider helps to ensure that your benefits keep up with inflation while you’re disabled.
 The amount of the adjustment depends on which rider you choose.

 About the Author: Chantal Marr is President of LSM Insurance, a leading Canadian life and health insurance brokerage, where she is in charge of product development.
 She has a B.A. from Laval University and Bachelor of Education from the University of Western Ontario.
-Chantal is a member of the Independent Financial Brokers of Canada, which gives her the flexibility to deal with all major insurance companies.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Chantal is a member of the Independent Financial Brokers of Canada, which gives her the flexibility to deal with all major insurance companies.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).